pranjay-t/kwiz_app/README.md

 - **Flutter**: You need to have Flutter installed on your machine.
 You can follow the installation instructions on the official Flutter website: [Flutter Installation](https://flutter.dev/docs/get-started/install)
 - **Dart**: Dart is bundled with Flutter, so you do not need to install it separately.

+  ### Screenshots and Demo Video

+You can view the app demo and UI walkthrough by checking the video here: [Kwiz App Demo](https://drive.google.com/drive/folders/1NlK3NOeKznDbPYrIzfEkPFAzGJ8iBatp?usp=sharing)

 ### Installation

 1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/kwiz_app.git